camfindlay/opensource-nzgovt/a_guide_to_better_code_sharing_on_cwp/00_index.md

 these practices.
 Learn how those people engaged in the FOSS community go about these processes, and adapt them where a valid argument can be made to do something differently.

+An edited version of this guidance is now [officially published on the Common Web Platform website](https://www.cwp.govt.nz/guides/code-sharing/).

 1. [Think modular](01_think_modular.md)
 2. [Shared and private code](02_shared_and_private_code.md)
 3. [Licensing and copyright](03_licensing_and_copyright.md)